Why Did World War I Happen?

 Perhaps it comes as no surprise, but the 2017 box office hit Wonder Woman took a few creative liberties in its depiction of World War I. For instance, the film portrayed Ares, the god of war, as the evil mastermind behind the conflict.
 In reality, it was not the gods who pushed humanity toward conflict but ordinary people and political leaders.
 However, World War I was so violent, costly, and traumatic that it is tempting to blame an all-powerful deity bent on humanity’s destruction.

-More than twenty countries that controlled territory on six continents would declare war between 1914 and 1918, making World War I the first truly global conflict.
+More than twenty countries that controlled territory on six continents would declare war between 1914 and 1918, making World War I (also known as the Great War) the first truly global conflict.
 On one side, Britain, France, and Russia formed the Triple Entente (also known as the Allied powers or, simply, the Allies).
 On the other side, Austria-Hungary, Germany, and Italy made up the Triple Alliance (also known as the Central powers).
 Those alliances, however, were hardly static, and over the course of the war Italy would change sides; the United States, Japan, and many other nations would join the Allied powers; the Ottoman Empire and Bulgaria would join the Central powers; and Russia would withdraw altogether due to revolution back home.

-By the war’s end, the Allied powers emerged victorious, but both sides were left reeling from the scale of the violence.
+By the war’s end in 1918, the Allied powers emerged victorious, but both sides were left reeling from the scale of the violence.
 New technologies like chemical gas and long-range artillery drove conflict to cruel new heights.
 Nine million soldiers died while the civilian death toll likely exceeded ten million.
 Infectious diseases also ran rampant, fighting leveled infrastructure, and the financial toll of the war was immense, leaving Europe in economic disarray.

 In trying to make sense of this death and destruction, one obvious question stands out: Why did World War I break out in what had been a mostly peaceful and prosperous continent?